 faster to evaluate than the

-Finally, we have presented an analytic proof that Generalized Born (GB) models—the most widely-used implicit solvent approaches in biomolecular simulations—are equivalent, under reasonable assumptions, to calculations performed using the conductor-like PCM.
+The most widely-used implicit solvent models in classical biomolecular simulations are so-called "generalized Born" (GB) models, and we have presented an analytic proof that GB models are equivalent, under reasonable assumptions, to calculations performed using the conductor-like PCM.
 This equivalence allows us to use PCMs to generate data sets of exact atomic pairwise-additive interaction energies for large biomolecules, and these data can be used to parameterize new GB models.
-Based on such tests, we have suggested a new effective Coulomb operator for GB models, which is slightly more accurate than the conventional GB operator introduced long ago by Still and co-workers, but at the same time is less costly to evaluate, by as much as a factor of three.
+Based on such tests, we have suggested a new effective Coulomb operator for GB models, which is slightly more accurate than the conventional GB operator, but is simultaneously less costly to evaluate, by as much as a factor of three.